golanghr/slack-invite/README.md

 # [Golang.hr] Slack Invite

-[Golang.hr Slack Invite] is a small [slack] automated invitation service written on top of [Golang.hr Platform].
+[Golang.hr Slack Invite] is [slack] automated invitation service written on top of [Golang.hr Platform].

 Point of the service is for you to be able quickly setup and run [slack] invitation system that will send out invitation email to the customer if he's not already registered under your team.

-Service supports both REST, gRPC and HTTP endpoint.
+Service supports REST API and gRPC endpoint.
+Additionally, it does have nice UI that can be used by WWW.
 REST and gRPC are here mainly to help out with frontend but never the less, they are available.
 Readme on how to access gRPC as REST will be provided soon.

 ### Demo?